Sunday Reads: Merchants of care, a touch of narcissism

 - Friday: US jobs numbers will be out

 Thanks for reading!
-Here’s to the week ahead, and don’t hesitate to reach out with comments, questions, feedback, climate disaster photos, and unique hotel site reviews.
+Here’s to the week ahead, and don’t hesitate to reach out with comments, questions, feedback, green jobs, and biodiversity soup.
 Sunday Reads was brought to you by Heather Landy, Julia Malleck, Scott Nover, and Morgan Haefner.